 Non-reflective lettering that used solvent or heat-activated adhesive was introduced in 1953.
 Still vying for a place in a market dominated by hand painted graphics, early vinyl materials were advertised as more durable and had the appeal of mass quantity production.

 The U.S. Air Force was an early adopter of this material, using it to fix the Air Force logo on American World War II military planes

 1956 saw some advancements in vinyl film and adhesives, which were used to fabricate even brighter, more attractive signs and emblems.
-In 1958, even more color choices were introduced including gold display film, which was initially used to create metallic stripes of Eastern Airlines planes and beer trucks.
-In 1960, vinyl film was put to use in store windows as short-term signage.
+In 1958, even more, color choices were introduced including gold display film, which was initially used to create metallic stripes of Eastern Airlines planes and beer trucks.
+In 1960, the vinyl film was put to use in-store windows as short-term signage.

 From there, technology and manufacturing processes advanced at such a dizzying pace that many advancements were made including films for window stickers, vandal-resistant films and embossed, textured and metallic films.
 Colors became more and more varied, expanding beyond the standard white, black, insignia red and blue, and yellow.
 Vehicle graphic designers spurred many of these developments with their desire to match the dazzling colors of cars spilling out of Motown assembly lines.

 The early 60s saw higher demand for decorative films, particularly those replicating wood grain.
 By 1966, the biggest automakers (American Motors, Chrysler, Ford and General Motors) were using these films on various models.

 In 1983, translucent films were introduced, which allowed technicians to cast 2-mil, wide-format films with uniform backlit color unlike the spray painting and screenprinting, technologies that rarely produced uniform color densities.